-The actions of the standing and traveling valves tend to follow a fairly definite pattern during a normal pumping cycle.
-This results in the opening and closing of each valve at the appropriate time in the pumping cycle.
-When abnormal pumping conditions are encountered, valve action may not conform to the normal patterns of opening and closing.
-The valves then lose their harmonious relationship.
+The standing and traveling valves tend to follow fairly definite patterns of opening and closing at appropriate times during the pumping cycle.
+When abnormal pumping conditions are encountered, valve actions may not conform to the normal patterns if the valves have lost their harmonious relationship.